Fussing at the breast

 It can be very frustrating and stressful if your baby does these sorts of things though.
 So why is it that some babies fuss at the breast?

-Here are 7 common reasons why your baby might fuss at the breast and what you can do about it.
+Here are 7 common reasons why your baby might be fussing at the breast, and what you can do about it.

 When a baby is well positioned and attached to the breast, she is more likely to remain relaxed and calm during feeds.

-This is because good positioning and attachment helps ensure your baby feels comfortable and can suck and remove milk most effectively and efficiently during feeds.
+This is because good positioning and attachment helps to ensure your baby feels comfortable, and can suck and remove milk most effectively and efficiently during feeds.

 Seeing an International Board Certified Lactation Consultant (IBCLC) can help you optimise positioning and attachment for you and your baby.

 This type of sucking helps to stimulate nerve endings on your nipple and areola and helps to get your let-down reflex simulated and hence your milk flowing.

 Some babies, in the early weeks, may find it challenging to cope with a fast flow.
 They may come off coughing or gagging.